Juanmarin444/framer-motion-practice/README.md

 # Framer motion practice

-This purpose is to learn more about framer-motion.
+This project's purpose is to help me learn more about framer-motion.